Andrew Abercromby: NASA career

 Abercromby and Aquarius habitat technician Nate Bender performing communication checks during NEEMO 14 mission.

 As a biomedical engineer and deputy project manager for the Space Exploration Vehicle (SEV) project, Abercromby was part of a team designing and testing a new type of human space exploration vehicle.
 Abercromby was also a member of the Extra-Vehicular Activity (EVA) Physiology, Systems and Performance project, which helped develop new spacesuits that will be safer, more efficient, and easier to use.
 Abercromby has also worked in NASA's Neurosciences Laboratory, Anthropometry and Biomechanics Facility, and Flight Mechanics Laboratory.

 Abercromby has worked on NASA analogue missions in the Arizona desert and on the Haughton–Mars Project in the High Arctic.
 He has also worked aboard reduced-gravity research aircraft, and on the Pavilion Lake Research Project, investigating a remote lake in British Columbia, Canada.
 In May 2010, Abercromby became an aquanaut through his participation in the joint NASA-NOAA, NEEMO 14 (NASA Extreme Environment Mission Operations) project, an exploration research mission held in Aquarius, the world's only undersea research laboratory.
 The NEEMO 14 mission was commanded by Chris Hadfield, Abercromby's host on his first visit to Houston thirteen years earlier.
 Prior to the NEEMO 14 mission, Abercromby was quoted as saying that he "expects to learn a lot about himself by living and working as part of an underwater team for two weeks.
 He expects it to be a lot of work but plans on enjoying the unique experience."
 Abercromby celebrated his 30th birthday during the NEEMO 14 mission.

 Abercromby was a member of NASA's Desert Research and Technology Studies (Desert RATS) 2010 Mission Support Team.
 He was responsible for ensuring that all experimental procedures were followed, and that all of the data was collected.
 Abercromby was a member of the support team for the NEEMO 15 mission in October 2011.
 During the NEEMO 16 mission in June 2012, Abercromby served as an In-Water Test Director, and piloted a DeepWorker submersible.
 In 2013, Abercromby participated as a field engineer and research diver in the Tawani International Antarctic Expedition (part of the Russian Antarctic Expedition), led by Dr. Dale Anderson.
 The five person expedition involved underwater exploration of perennially ice-covered lakes, Lake Obersee and Lake Untersee, using scuba diving, remotely operated underwater vehicles (ROVs), and other sampling techniques.

-Abercromby is now Lead of the Human Physiology, Performance, Protection & Operations (H-3PO) Laboratory within the Biomedical Research and Environmental Sciences Division at Johnson Space Center.
+Abercromby is now the Associate Chief Health and Performance Officer at the NASA Moon to Mars program.